What is the Alaska Track?

 Why did we develop this track?

 The University of Washington/Seattle Children’s Hospital has the only civilian pediatric residency in the entire five-state WWAMI region.
 We feel that one of our most important responsibilities is to train pediatricians to meet the primary care needs of children throughout this area.
-The Alaska Track was created to immerse a group of residents within the rich culture of 227 native Alaskan tribes.
-While approximately half of our graduates already choose a primary care career, we would like to increase the number of graduates who eventually practice in the WWAMI region.
-In addition, this track helps pediatricians develop skills in community building, culturally competent care and maximization of medical resources for patients throughout a vast geographic region.
+The Alaska Track was created to immerse a group of residents within the rich diversity of experiences that practicing medicine in Alaska has to offer .
+The track helps residents develop skills in community building, culturally competent care, and maximization of medical resources for patients throughout a vast geographic region.